Driving on a Suspended or Revoked License in Kentucky

 • your driving causes or contributes to an accident that kills or injures someone

-• you are a habitually reckless or negligent driver or you've committed a serious traffic violation
+• you are a habitually reckless or negligent driver, or you've committed a serious traffic violation

 • you've been convicted of assault and battery committed with a vehicle

-• police gave you a citation or summons and you failed to appear in court
+• police gave you a citation or summons, and you failed to appear in court

 • you fail to produce proof of vehicle insurance when ordered to by a court, or

-However, this is just a partial license of the reasons for suspension.
+However, this is just a partial list of the reasons for suspension.
 Lots of other violations can lead to a suspended license.
 For example, failing to pay child support can result in license suspension.

 Common Reasons for License Revocation in Kentucky